LogiDroid: Individual Functional Test Generation via Business Logic Extraction and Adaptation: Evaluation

 \subsection{RQ3: Robustness Analysis}

-To evaluate the performance consistency of \toolNameSmall{} across different foundation models, we replace the underlying LLM from \emph{GPT-5}~\cite{GPT-5} with \emph{Gemini-2.5}~\cite{comanici2025gemini} while keeping all other experimental settings constant.
-Due to resource constraints, this experiment continues to use the same data source as RQ2, which includes 50\% of the applications in the Lin dataset.
+To evaluate the performance consistency of \toolNameSmall{} across different foundation models, we replace the underlying LLM from \emph{GPT-5}~\cite{singh2025openai} with \emph{Gemini-2.5}~\cite{comanici2025gemini} while keeping all other experimental settings constant.
+This experiment uses the same data source as RQ2, which includes 50\% of the applications in the Lin dataset.
 We compare \toolNameSmall{} against AppAgent~\cite{zhang2025appagent} and AutoDroid~\cite{wen2023empowering}.
-This setup ensures consistent experimental conditions for cross-model comparison and validates the adaptability of the architecture of \toolNameSmall{} to different foundation models.
+This setup ensures consistent experimental conditions for cross-model comparison and validates the architecture of \toolNameSmall{} to different foundation models.

 \textbf{Results statistics.} Table~\ref{tab:robust} illustrates the performance of various approaches on a 50\% sample of the Lin dataset using Gemini-2.5 as the foundation model.
 The Lin dataset includes complete event sequences and assertions, which the baseline approaches AppAgent and AutoDroid cannot generate.
 To maintain a fair evaluation, we record the performance of \toolNameSmall{} without considering assertions, denoted as \toolNameSmall{}*.
 Under the full evaluation with assertions, \toolNameSmall{} achieved a 60\% success-rate and a 20\% perfect-rate.
 When assertions are excluded, \toolNameSmall{}* reached a 75\% success-rate and a 25\% perfect-rate.
 Compared to the baselines, \toolNameSmall{} improves the success-rate by over 67\%, and the perfect-rate by over 200\%.